These Muslimah Beauticians Unveil The Truth About Discrimination In The Beauty Industry

 It may be unfortunate, but in 2019, discrimination is still a trending conversation in the fashion and beauty industry.
 Besides a clear lack of representation of Black and Brown women, there's an ugly truth waiting to be unveiled.

-For some time now, Black women have not only been facing discrimination because of the color of their skin, but also because of their Muslim faith and religious attire like burkas and hijabs.
+For some time now, Black women have not only been facing discrimination because of the color of their skin but also because of their Muslim faith and religious attire like burkas and hijabs.

-Muslim women have become a prime target of discrimination because of their traditional dressing, especially after the events of September 11th.
+Muslim women have become a prime target of discrimination because of their traditional dress, especially after the events of September 11th.
 They have been harassed on the streets and in the workplace, and in many cases, women have been fired from their jobs and denied access to opportunities.

 Instagram/@queenstylista